Ute Gazioch, Director of Substance Abuse and Mental Health

 Children’s Home Society

-Lindsey Cannon recently joined the Children’s Home Society in Pensacola as Director of Program Operations.
+Lindsey Cannon recently joined the Children’s Home Society in Pensacola as Executive Director.
 In that role, she will assist with the development and implementation of new programs and program budgets; identify grants and other funding sources; and participate in fund-raising and grant writing.
 She will oversee programs to ensure compliance with Children’s Home Society policies, licensing, contractual, quality assurance and outcome standards and requirements.
 Lindsey will establish and maintain collaborative relationships with relevant community agencies and she will represent the agency at community meetings/groups.
 Prior to joining the Children’s Home Society, Lindsey was Regional Director of Catholic Charities of Northwest Florida, Pensacola Regional Office.
 She was also a program manager at Anchorage Children’s Home in Panama City.
 Lindsey holds a master’s degree in Mental Health Counseling and Vocational Rehabilitation from the University of South Florida.

 Steve Smith, Founder and Executive Director